BKT-DevOps/test_le_mobil_app/docs/Development-Workflow.md

 <br>

-This document is a guide for development processes, standards, and workflows in the Project Test Lutfiye project.
+This document is a guide for development processes, standards, and workflows in the Infrastructure as Code Project project.

 ## Workflow